privefl/bigsnpr/README.md

 **Note that most of the algorithms of this package don't handle missing values.** You can use `snp_fastImpute()` (taking a few hours for a chip of 15K x 300K) and `snp_fastImputeSimple()` (taking a few minutes) to impute missing values of *genotyped* variants.

+**New!** Package {bigsnpr} now provides functions that directly work on bed files with a few missing values.
+See new paper "Efficient toolkit implementing..".

 ## Installation

 ```r